Peter Møller: Biography

 After the World Cup, he moved on to Real Oviedo in Spain.
 Not a proven goalscorer for Oviedo either, he had short loan spells at English club Fulham, scoring once against Queens Park Rangers, and back home with Brøndby IF.
-He was once more dropped from the Danish national team.
+He was once more dropped from the Denmark national team.
 In the summer 2001, he moved back to Denmark to once again play for F.C.
 Copenhagen.
 With his previous success for FCK's arch rivals Brøndby IF, he was initially scorned by the FCK fans and only referred to by his shirt number, "number 32".
 He would convert even his harshest critics over time, as he always fought for the team and scored some important goals.
 He helped FCK win two Superliga titles, as well as the 2004 Danish Cup trophy.
 After two years away from the national team, Møller was recalled by national manager Morten Olsen in March 2005.
 He scored two goals in Denmark's 3–0 win against Kazakhstan in the 2006 FIFA World Cup qualification.

 Møller ended his active playing career in December 2005.
 He ended his FCK contract six months early, to become a sports journalist at Danmarks Radio.
 In 2005, he was elected chairman for the Danish football players' association, a position Møller left in favour of Thomas Lindrup, when ending his active career.